EdgeConnect SD-WAN Reference Design

 Component Selection

-This section describes the components of a reference architecture using Aruba’s EdgeConnect SD-WAN solution.
+This section describes the components of a reference architecture using HPE Aruba’s EdgeConnect SD-WAN solution.

 EdgeConnect Gateways